SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: The -plane integral

-\begin{remark} For $N_f>0$, it is difficult to compute $\pmb{\Phi}^{N_f,c,1}_{k,m,2n}$.
-The invariants $\pmb{\Phi}^{N_f,c,0}_{k,m,2n}$ defined in Equation (\ref{donaldson2}) are easy to compute by Lemma \ref{higher_invariants}.
+\begin{remark} For $N_f= 2, 3$, it is difficult to compute the geometrically defined invariants $\pmb{\Phi}^{N_f,c,1}_{k,m,2n}$ directly.
+In contrast, the invariants $\pmb{\Phi}^{N_f,c,0}_{k,m,2n}$ defined in Equation (\ref{donaldson2}) are easy to compute by using Lemma \ref{higher_invariants}.
 However, there is no known formula to compute the error term in Equation (\ref{errorterm1}) to relate the latter to the former.
-However, we can performed the following check of the Equation (\ref{conjecture}) for $N_f=2,3$.
+However, we successfully performed the following check of the Equation (\ref{second}) for $N_f=2,3$.